ocelotconsulting/ocelotconsulting.github.io/_drafts/2018-01-08-rust-error-handling.md

 }
 ```

+(Note that I've added type annotations to everything but they aren't required - like many modern statically typed
+languages Rust can infer types)

 First we have to convert the file name to an `Option<&str>` (for the purposes of this example you can consider `&str`
 equivalent to `String`).
-Why an Option?
-See [here](https://doc.rust-lang.org/stable/std/ffi/struct.OsString.html).
+If you're wondering why this method returns an Option see [here](https://doc.rust-lang.org/stable/std/ffi/struct.OsString.html).

 If we can't convert the file name to a string we just assume it's not `".git"` and return `Ok(false)`.
 We also return
 `Ok(false)` after unwrapping the value (which must be safe because we checked first) and determining that the file
 name does not match the string `".git"`.

-The `unwrap` method of 'Result' and 'Option' returns the Some/Ok value if it exists or panics otherwise (more about
+The `unwrap` method of 'Result'/'Option' returns the wrapped Some/Ok value if it exists or panics otherwise.
-panics below).

 Next we get the [Metadata](https://doc.rust-lang.org/stable/std/fs/struct.Metadata.html) for the directory entry which
 returns a `Result`, presumably because we may need to perform some I/O to get that data.
 We check for an error
 (and return an `Err(...)` if we find one), then finally check the `is_dir` method to determine our final result.

-This looks a bit like our Go code we saw earlier - can we do better?
-Luckily Rust provides some sugar to reduce the
+This looks similar to Go's approach - we're checking every intermediate result.
+Luckily Rust allows us to reduce the noise:
-noise:

 ``` rust
 use std::fs::DirEntry;